Shingles (herpes zoster) vaccine

-Shingles is a localised, painful vesicular rash which may follow a headache, tiredness and itching or tingling in the affected area, and is a reactivation in the body of the same virus that caused chickenpox earlier in life.
-Shingles can affect any part of the body, such as the trunk or face, occurring along the spinal nerve pathways.
+Shingles is a localised, painful vesicular rash which may follow a headache, tiredness and itching or tingling in the affected area, and is a caused by reactivation of the same virus that caused chickenpox earlier in life.
+Shingles can affect any part of the body, but is most commonly seen on the trunk or face, occurring along the spinal nerve pathways.
 It usually lasts 10-15 days.

 Shingles can lead to post-herpetic neuralgia (PHN) which is persistent pain lasting longer than 3 months.
 Depending on the area affected, the following may occur, especially with increasing age:

 - Inflammation of the eye

 - Inflammation of the brain and spinal cord